brokenphilip/bulb-hub-commands/README.md

 - `m_vecOrigin` (send) (vector) - the entity's position
 - `m_iName` (data) (string) - the entity's name (NOT classname, NOT the player name)

-# Note 4 - Roll The Dice
+# Note 4 - Roll the Dice
 for a list of rtd effects, see https://github.com/Phil25/RTD/blob/master/configs/rtd2_perks.default.cfg

 # Note 5 - Give Weapon